isaq12/isaq12/README.md

 - Check out my portfolio to learn more about me!
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/ishaque12/) for updates on journey.
-- Take a look at the browser extensions I've developed for Microsoft Edge and Google Chrome, designed to thwart Malware in real-time as you navigate the web.
+- Take a look at the browser extension I've developed for Microsoft Edge, designed to thwart Malware in real-time as you navigate the web.
 [Malware URL Blocker](https://malware-blocker.com)

 ## ✨ Fun Facts